gilch/hissp/docs/tutorial.rst

 delay evaluation,
 and do a find-and-replace on symbols in code all at once.
 You have full programmatic control over the *code itself*, with the full power of Python's ecosystem.
-The sky's the limit.

 Compiling Packages
 ==================